scottross123/personal-site/content/posts/zola-to-hugo/index.md

 +++
-title = "Transitioning from Zola To Hugo" date = 2023-12-29 draft = true
+title = "Transitioning from Zola To Hugo" date = 2024-01-01 draft = true
 description = "Documentation from how I transition from Zola to Hugo" tags = ['web']
 +++

-Recently I migrated this blog from [Zola](https://getzola.org), a site generator written in Rust, to [Hugo](https://gohugo.io), another static site generator written in Go.
+Recently I migrated this blog from [Zola](https://getzola.org), a site generator written in Rust, to [Hugo](https://gohugo.io), a static site generator written in Go.
 If you're into web dev you've probably already of heard of Hugo, but maybe not Zola.
 It is very similar to Hugo, and like Hugo uses Markdown files for its content.

 ## Why I switched